ZachRosenthal04/LHL_Midterm_Project/README.md

 ### Impact of Brand Ambassadors on Sales
 - **Positive Influence**: The presence of Brand Ambassadors correlates strongly with increased sales (P-Value < 0.0001).
 On average, markets with Brand Ambassadors see an increase of 11.58 cases sold per month.

-The data underscores the value of investing in Brand Ambassadors as part of our marketing strategy.
+The data underscores the value of investing in Brand Ambassadors as part of the marketing strategy.

 ## Conclusion